Skip to Content

 3. Wdzydze Ethnographic Museum

-The Ethnographic Museum is definitely one of the most educational day trips from Gdansk.
-It’s the first and largest open air museum in Poland and hosts over 50 buildings showcasing the traditional Kashubian architecture, among them a church (service is still held on Sunday) and a school.
+It’s the first and largest open air museum in Poland and hosts over 50 buildings showcasing traditional Kashubian architecture, among them a church (service is still held on Sunday) and a school.

-Here you can learn about the traditional lifestyle of the Kashubs and about their daily grind including weaving, food preparation, fashion, spinning.
+Here you can learn about the traditional lifestyle of the Kashubs and about their daily grind including weaving, food preparation, fashion, and spinning.

 Book here your tour to Kashubian Switzerland

-I was lucky enough to join a paper flower and painting workshop and against my expectations I never felt more relaxed.
 The ladies organizing the workshop were super patient (with me being rather clumsy…) and were an incredible source of knowledge.

 The workshops are held in the exposed buildings of the museum and you can pop in spontaneously or ask at the reception.

-The interior is decorated with Kashubian items like colorful paper flowers and you can purchase traditional pastry at the bar.
-I absolutely recommend their kompot juice which was prepared with more than 4 different kinds of berries.
+The interior is decorated with Kashubian items like colorful paper flowers and you can purchase traditional pastries at the bar.

 You should calculate at least 1-2 hours to visit the museum (without doing a workshop).
 This was one of my favorite places to visit near Gdansk because I learned so much!